Efficient superoscillation measurement for incoherent optical imaging: Conclusion

 \section{Conclusion}

-I have proposed a superoscillation method for incoherent imaging that overcomes the key limitations of previous superoscillation techniques.
-Provably superior to direct imaging and close to the quantum limit, the proposed measurement is efficient in terms of both photon collection and statistical performance.
-The theory encompasses several superresolution concepts, thus presenting a common path for all superresolution researchers to come together and move forward.
+I have proposed a superoscillation measurement scheme for incoherent imaging that overcomes the key limitations of previous superoscillation techniques, such as inefficiency and questionable advantage over computational techniques.
+Provably superior to direct imaging and close to the quantum limit, the scheme put forth is efficient in terms of both photon collection and statistical performance.
+The theory shares similarities with several superresolution concepts, thus establishing a common foundation for future superresolution research.

-To be sure, implementing spatial-mode demultiplexing and the interferometers with high efficiency and fidelity is not trivial in practice, and the predicted performance is not worth the effort if one has the option of enlarging the aperture or reducing the wavelength.
-Improving the aperture or the wavelength is often extremely expensive if not infeasible, however, and the proposal here is still much more realistic than many previous superresolution proposals that have grabbed more attention but require exotic materials or fragile nonclassical light.
-The predicted superiority, the importance of the applications, and the rapid experimental progress in photonics \cite{norris19,fontaine19,boucher20} should offer encouragement for further developments.
+To be sure, an implementation of SPADE with high efficiency and fidelity is not trivial in practice.
+Its fundamental superiority, the importance of the applications, and the rapid experimental progress in photonics \cite{boucher20,fontaine19,piccardo21,norris19} should, nonetheless, offer encouragement for its further development.